fclabs/aws-terraform-exercises/exam-tips/ec2/readme.md

   * Low cost and flexibility without any up-front payment or long-term commitment
   * Applications with short term execution, spiky, or unpredictable workloads that cannot be interrupted.
   * Application being tested of developed in AWS for the first time.
 * **Reserved**: provide you with a significant discount (up to 75%) compared to On-Demand instance pricing.
 In addition, when Reserved Instances are assigned to a specific Availability Zone, they provide a capacity reservation, giving you additional confidence in your ability to launch instances when you need them.
-For applications that have steady state or predictable usage, Reserved Instances can provide significant savings compared to using On-Demand instances. **Standard Reserved Instances** provide you with a significant discount (up to 72%) compared to On-Demand Instance pricing, and can be purchased for a 1-year or 3-year term.
-Customers have the flexibility to change the Availability Zone, the instance size, and networking type of their Standard Reserved Instances. **Purchase Convertible Reserved** Instances if you need additional flexibility, such as the ability to use different instance families, operating systems, or tenancies over the Reserved Instance term.
+For applications that have steady state or predictable usage, Reserved Instances can provide significant savings compared to using On-Demand instances.
+  * **Standard Reserved Instances** provide you with a significant discount (up to 72%) compared to On-Demand Instance pricing, and can be purchased for a 1-year or 3-year term.
+Customers have the flexibility to change the Availability Zone, the instance size, and networking type of their Standard Reserved Instances.
+  * **Purchase Convertible Reserved** Instances if you need additional flexibility, such as the ability to use different instance families, operating systems, or tenancies over the Reserved Instance term.
 Convertible Reserved Instances provide you with a significant discount (up to 54%) compared to On-Demand Instances and can be purchased for a 1-year or 3-year term.
 Reserved Instances are recommended for:
   * Applications with steady state usage
   * Applications that may require reserved capacity
   * Customers that can commit to using EC2 over a 1 or 3 year term to reduce their total computing costs
 * **Spot Instances**: Allow you to request spare Amazon EC2 computing capacity for up to 90% off the On-Demand price.
-Spot instances are created when AWS accept your proposed price, and terminated by AWS when the price rise over your bid. **You are charged by a full hour (round up) but if AWZ was who terminated the instance, it's rounded  down**.
+Spot instances are created when AWS accept your proposed price, and terminated by AWS when the price rise over your bid.
 Spot instances are recommended for:
   * Applications that have flexible start and end times
   * Applications that are only feasible at very low compute prices
   * Users with urgent computing needs for large amounts of additional capacity